gryphonshafer/Bot-IRC/README.md

 - `user`: username of the sender of the message
 - `server`: server of the sender of the message
 - `line`: full message line/text
+- `full_text`: text component of the message with nick included

 **The return value from the code block is important.** If you return a positive value, all additional hooks are skipped because it will be assumed that this